dora-team/dora.dev/hugo/content/capabilities/monitoring-and-observability/index.md

 -   Identify long-term trends for capacity planning and business purposes.
 -   Expose unexpected side effects of changes or added functionality.

-As with all Capabilities, installing a tool is not enough to achieve the objectives, but tools can help or hinder the effort.
+As with all capabilities, installing a tool is not enough to achieve the objectives, but tools can help or hinder the effort.
 Monitoring systems should not be confined to a single individual or team within an organization.
 Empowering all developers to be proficient with monitoring helps develop a